 This is the color from the whole yellow sand stone.
 It’s not washed or separated.

 A lighter shade of yellow.
 See description for the Red Middles Gouache, above, for more details on how this Ozark pigment is made.

-The bark on a sassafras tree root becomes bright orange and flaky once it’s had time to weather in sunlight and rain.
+The bark on the Osage tree root becomes bright orange and flaky once it’s had time to weather in sunlight and rain.
 I harvested the bark from a tree that had washed offshore at one of the low-water bridges along Felkins creek in Madison county of northwest Arkansas.
-Sassafras is one of only three plant pigments I’ve found to be light fast.
-The other two are red leaves of the black gum (tan) and black walnut (brown).
+Osage is one of only a handful of plant pigments I’ve found to be light fast.
+The others are red leaves of the black gum (tan) and black walnut (brown), and the juice from the petals of Asiatic dayflowers.
 The plant pigments give sheer colors much like I expect store bought watercolors do.
-Again, this isn’t a strictly Ozark pigment, as sassafras trees are found all over the eastern US.

 Elusive Green Ozark Pigment